 One mistake that many sellers make is starting from a point of “how much have I invested in this business” or “how much do I need to retire”.
 These are not considerations that impact on the value of the business as viewed through the lens of a buyer.
 Buyers don’t care about how much you invested or how much you need to retire.
-They look at the opportunity in terms of how much it is costing them and what percentage return they are going to see on their money they are investing.
+They look at the opportunity in terms of how much it is costing them and what percentage return they are going to see on the money they are investing.
 They are also deeply concerned about risk.
-The riskier these future cash flows the less they’ll be willing to pay for the purchase.
+The riskier these future cash flows, the less they’ll be willing to pay for the purchase.

 How to sell a business

 While some small business owners sell their firms without any third party assistance, larger businesses tend to use the service of business brokers or commercial real estate agents.
 Choose wisely as a good partner in this process can be of immense benefit both in finding you buyers and in maximizing the price you obtain.
 In the UK we recommend starting with UK Business Brokers.

 If you are not using a broker, you need to appreciate that maintaining confidentiality can be a problem.
 If you do not want your staff and customers knowing that you’ve put the business up for sale it’ll involve much stealth on your part.
 For example, you’ll have to create disposable email accounts on which to receive enquiries from buyers.
 And while you may get prospective buyers to sign a non-disclosure agreement (NDA), you’ll need to put your name to the NDA as the party to whom they are making their non-disclosure promise.

 You would also need to put together a prospectus to describe the “business opportunity”.
 It’s called by various names such as Sales Memorandum, Confidential Information Memorandum etc., but they are all essentially the same thing.
 In it you will disclose financials – typically entire balance sheets for the last three years.
-You will also describe the business, provide background information on how it operates, it’s strengths and weaknesses (weaknesses, yes!) together with an analysis of the competitive environment in which the business operates.
+You will also describe the business, provide background information on how it operates, its strengths and weaknesses (weaknesses, yes!) together with an analysis of the competitive environment in which the business operates.